December 1, 2022Review Recipe

-- Melt ½ cup of butter and mix together with 2 cup graham crackers.
+- Melt ½ cup of butter and mix together with 2 cups of graham crackers.
 Pat this mixture firmly into the bottom of a 9 x 13-inch pan.

 - Beat powdered sugar, soft butter, and vanilla for about 5 minutes until well incorporated.

 - Spread the mix evenly over the graham cracker crumb crust.
 Send this to the fridge to chill for 30 minutes.